Many households in Somerset face significant financial hardship, including food and fuel price concerns.

 Whilst these new and complex arrangements are being put in place, details of a number of other existing sources of help are available, if parents are concerned about the change, especially during the Easter holidays.

-The Happy Healthy Holidays (HHH) programme. is available to children eligible for free school meals to access holiday clubs and camps along with a meal during the school holidays.
+The Happy Healthy Holidays (HHH) programme is available to children eligible for free school meals to access holiday clubs and camps along with a meal during the school holidays.

 There’s also the Council’s #Help4All scheme, Community Hubs, the Healthy Start – NHS – healthy food and milk and The Local Pantry Network in Somerset

-Outside of the recent decision at Executive, and the CRF funding, Somerset Council is working with Citizens Advice Somerset to deliver an Easter food voucher scheme for eligible families.
-A dedicated phoneline for anyone concerned about how they’ll manage over the Easter holidays, will be put in place by the CA imminently.
+Outside of the recent decision at Executive, and the CRF funding, Somerset Council is working with Citizens Advice (CA) Somerset to deliver an Easter food voucher scheme for eligible families.
+A dedicated phoneline for anyone concerned about how they’ll manage over the Easter holidays, will be put in place by CA imminently.

 The Council’s Customer Services team are available to contact Monday to Friday 8.30am to 5pm.
 The number is 0300 123 2224.